 Beaver Creek Summer Activities: 6 Ideas for Warm-weather Adventure

 With mid-summer temperatures averaging in the mid-70s, summertime in Beaver Creek ranks as one of the best times to visit this Colorado mountain destination.
-Perfect for the whole family, a weekend trip or honeymoon, Beaver Creek offer visitors more than hitting the slopes in the winter.
+Perfect for families, a weekend trip or honeymoon, Beaver Creek offer visitors more than slopes in winter.
 Its central Rocky Mountains location provides adventure lovers plenty of room to roam, see the landscape and spend time with loved ones.
-To enjoy the best of the weather and mountain culture, check out these top Beaver Creek summer activities:
+To enjoy the best of the weather and mountain culture, check out these top Beaver Creek summer activities.

 Top 6 Beaver Creek Summer Activities for Outdoor Lovers

 Experience the Colorado Rockies on horseback, and live out wild west fantasies.
 Suited for ages 7 and older, horseback riding options include guided trail rides, lessons, pony rides and catered lunch rides.

 Visitors have two top-rated companies that offer different riding experiences.
 For example, Beaver Creek Stables hosts guided tours – ranging from one to three hours – that explore outdoor sites such as Gore Range, Vail Mountain and Beaver Creek resort.
 Located about 16 miles from Beaver Creek, check out 4 Eagle Ranch, which has operated for more than 25 years in the area.
 These rides take guests through a ranch setting, including Sawatch Range, Castle Peak, and Red and White Mountain.

 Planning Tip: Don’t forget to bring sunscreen and water for this adventure.
 Book rides in advance to ensure a spot.